thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

 ## Getting & preparing data

-Fortunately, the [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://systems.jhu.edu/) provides their data in an easily accessible manner: .csv files placed in a GitHub repository.

 First, I load the required packages `tidyverse` (data manipulation etc.), `janitor` (here, solely to use `clean_names()`) and `plotly`(for minimal interactive plots).
 No other packages are needed here.
 ```
 library(tidyverse)